-If you can demonstrate that you are in urgent financial need, your insurer has five business days from the time you prove this need to make an advance payment.
+If you can demonstrate that you are in urgent financial need, you may be entitled to an advanced payment.
 Any advance payment will be taken off the total value of your claim.
 You can find out more about the General Insurance Code of Practice at www.codeofpractice.com.au.

 If you are unhappy about your treatment by the assessor, write to the insurer to explain your concerns.
 Tell them what you are unhappy about and what you want the insurer to do or change.
 For example, you might disagree with the order of events that the assessor is using for their report.

 You may be able to choose either option but think carefully about each one.
-If you choose the rebuild option, you will have the money to rebuild when you are ready.
+If you choose the rebuild option, the insurer will rebuild your property.
 If you choose a lump sum payment, it will mean you have money to take care of any current financial issues you are facing, but you could easily spend the money and have less funds available when you come to rebuild.

 Before accepting a lump sum payment, you should consider: